 Discovery of Donald Sutherland and John Mackay

-First settler in the beautiful Milford Sound was adventurer, soldier and sailor Donald Sutherland.
+The first settler in the beautiful Milford Sound was adventurer, soldier, and sailor Donald Sutherland.
 He looked for silent and calm life here and enjoyed walking in the beautiful valleys of Fiordland, looking for gold and greenstone.

 One day arrived his old friend John Mackay and they both together went to explore unexplored valleys south-west from Milford Sound.

 After walking for three days on November 10, 1880 they were the first white people to see the giant falls – the distant roar of falling water was heard already in the morning of the day.
 Both men were hugely impressed and considered that falls are more than one kilometer high.
 (1)